Our History

 Do you have a question about Farmsteads of New England?
 We’re here to help.

 Fees for services vary tremendously based on the individual’s needs for support.
 Individual budgets are developed for each person based on their needs.
-Contact the office for more specifics.

 Frequently we receive calls from individual’s families.
 If the family anticipates paying privately, we will arrange for a tour, send an application for services, and develop a budget.
 In most cases, the family anticipates using public funds.
 In this case, we refer them back to their Area Agency.
 Assuming the individual has been found eligible for services and has been approved for funding of those services, the Area Agency will then send us an RFP (Request for Proposal).
-We will send a narrative proposal along with a proposed budget.
-Once the budget is approved a starting date will be determined.

-Follow the link to join our e-news mailing list today!
+Follow the link to join our e-news mailing list today:

 At Rosewald Farm